Fidel-Leanne/DSA-2-NETWORK-SETUP/README.md

 Therefore, the overall time complexity of the Huffman coding algorithm is O(n log n) for building the tree, and linear for other operations.

-how to run the code
+6.How to run the code

-First run the serverNode in one terminal then open another terminal to run the ClientNode then open another terminal and run the ClientNode
+First run the serverNode in one terminal.
+Then open another terminal to run the ClientNode.
+Then open another terminal and run the ClientNode